mnot/I-D/variants/draft.md

 3. Filter available-values using preferred-langs with either the Basic Filtering scheme defined in {{!RFC4647}} Section 3.3.1, or the Lookup scheme defined in Section 3.4 of that document.
 Use the first member of available-values as the default.
 4. Return available-values.

-Implementations MAY remove members of available-values based upon their weight or other criteria before returning.
-For example, they might wish to return an empty list when the client's most-preferred available response is not stored, so as to populate the cache as well as honour the client's preferences.